TTacco/HK-Beyblade-Mod/README.md

 (Essentially you have a protective aura/halo/whatever around you all the time)

 Enable by either casting Cyclone or Great Slash normally (Hence Great Slash is disabled).

-Disable by attacking while the effect is active.
+Disable by casting either again.

 Notes:
 - Has no damage changes to nail arts whatsoever